coiled/python-live-training-template/README.md

 ### A. What problem(s) will students learn how to solve? (minimum of 5 problems)

-> _Here's an example from the Python for Spreadsheeets Users live session_
->
 > - How to think about scaling your data science to larger datasets, when it's necessary, and when it's not;
 > - Appreciating how scaling data science can be required for both (i) big data sets (this is RAM-bound) and (ii) big models (CPU-bound);
 > - Understanding the landscape of packages for scalable data science in Python (dask, dask-ml, rapids, pyspark, koalas);